ElliotNB/nimbly/README.md

 http://www.opensource.org/licenses/MIT

+## Quick Start

+Want to learn how to use Nimbly in 10 minutes or less?
+Follow this [quick start guide](https://github.com/elliotnb/nimbly/quick-start.md)!

+The README below is best used as a reference manual.
+Nimbly beginners should first consult the quick start guide.

 ## Overview

 Nimbly is a JavaScript component framework for single page applications.

 The objectives of Nimbly are as follows:

 * Encourage adoption of SPA best practices:
 	* Templating.
     * One-way data binding.
-    * Consistent state management.
+    * Intuitive and consistent state management.
     * Elimination of explicit DOM manipulations.
     * Dependency injection.
     * Automated unit testing.